Venezuelan refugee crisis: 2018 re-election of Maduro

-Presidential crisis
+2019 presidential crisis

-Into 2019, president of the Venezuelan National Assembly Juan Guaidó declared himself acting president of Venezuela, beginning a presidential crisis.
+Into 2019, president of the National Assembly Juan Guaidó was declared acting president of Venezuela, beginning a presidential crisis.
 On April 30, 2019, Guaidó attempted to lead a military uprising to remove Maduro from power, with the plan ultimately failing.
 Emigration increased once more as Venezuelans predicted that they would not see significant changes and due to the blunders by the opposition.
 As prospects of political change diminished in Venezuela, a July 2019 poll by Venezuelan-pollster Consultares 21 estimated that between 4.7 and 6 million Venezuelans had left the country.
 By this point, the Venezuelan refugee crisis was considered the second-worst in the world, behind that from the Syrian Civil War.
-At the end of 2019, President Maduro had firmly established himself in power and opposition to him had become discouraged, resulting with critics leaving the country while Maduro enjoyed more support from Venezuelans who remained.
+At the end of 2019, Maduro had firmly established himself in power and opposition to him had become discouraged, resulting with critics leaving the country.

+2024 political crisis

+Following the announcement of results of the 28 July 2024 Venezuelan presidential election, a national and international political crisis developed.
+Concerns about another refugee crisis have emerged since the election; millions of people who expected change from the election are likely to flee to countries that are already strained from accepting large numbers of Venezuelan immigrants.
+Such a large migration would exacerbate the border crisis in the US and have a "devastating effect" on other countries in Latin America.